kkester/spring3-native-example/README.md

 1. Spring 3.2 with Java 21 and GraalVM
 2. Spring docker and dev tools
+   * Required docker containers created on application startup
+   * Write code at runtime and dynamically load into the jvm.
-3. Building native executables and docker images
+4. Building native executables and docker images

 ### Building and Running the application